 What is the Teacher Professional Networks Scheme (TPN)?

-The Teacher Education Section (TES) of the Department of Education and Skills (DES) has established a supplementary funding scheme to support the work of Teachers’ Groups and Associations (TGAs) which afford CPD and professional peer support to all Post Primary teachers.
+The Teacher Education Section (TES) of the Department of Education and Skills (DES) has established a supplementary funding scheme, TPN, to support the work of Teachers’ Groups and Associations (TGAs) which afford Continuing Professional Development (CPD) and professional peer support to all Post Primary teachers.

 • is consistent with national and DES priorities,